zilishen/documentation/content/nms/adm/tutorials/dataplane-ha.md

 - An existing keepalived binary is overwritten by the `nginx-ha-keepalived` installation.
 - Running the `nginx-ha-setup` script will overwrite existing `keepalived` configuration.

-If the above is not desired, then scripts in `nginx-ha-keepalived` can be used as a reference to create a custom NGINX+ keepalived setup.
+If the above is not desired, then the scripts in the `nginx-ha-keepalived` package can be used as a reference to create a custom NGINX+ keepalived setup.
 {{< /warning >}}

 ## Validate NGINX and keepalived configuration.